likhithkp/likhithkp/readme.md

 ## More About Me:

-- &nbsp; I’m currently working on **Next.js & React Native**.
+-  I’m currently working on **Next.js & React Native**.
-- &nbsp; I’m currently learning **Back-end**.
+-  I’m currently learning **Back-end**.
-- &nbsp; Ask me about anything reasonable, I am happy to help.
+-  Ask me about anything reasonable, I am happy to help.
-- &nbsp; Things I like: Coding, Books, Automobiles, Exploring stuff....
+-  Things I like: Coding, Books, Automobiles, Exploring stuff....
-- &nbsp; What I'm planning to learn next is **Software Architecture & System Design**.
+-  What I'm planning to learn next is **Software Architecture & System Design**.